zweihan/cs3223/README.txt

 In addition, the 2 arrays used for pointing are allocated separately from the StrategyControl.
 Accessing the 2 arrays would access a (potentially) different memory block, which can contribute to the delay.

+On the contrary, LRU has a higher hit ratio than clock sweep and LRU2 has higher hit rate than LRU.